voicerol/voicerol/README.md

 -  I live in Uzbekistan 🇺🇿
 -  I'm studying the core program of school 2️⃣1️⃣
--  I'm a beginner programmer who is looking for his way in IT 👾
+-  I'm a programmer who is looking for his path in IT 👾

 ## My Skills